H2Anwar/Bank-API/README.md

 # Overview

-This project is a personal test project bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It was created to learn how to build a MERN stack application
+This project is a personal test project created to learn how to build a MERN stack application

 ## To run the project